 One typical and practical utilization of serverless technology is to link features of multiple apps (two or more).
 Developers, for example, may rapidly design endpoints to handle inbound webhooks, apply business logic on the webhook payload, and send the result to another service.

 A serverless application solution eliminates the need to consider numerous traditional stack activities.
-Developers may get started with the business logic right away and deploy it to their AWS account with a single command.
+Developers may get started with the business logic right away and deploy it to their Amazon Web Services account with a single command.

 The instructions below explain how to use this GitHub repository to deploy and test the finished application.

 You will need the following items to deploy an application on Serverless:

 - With an AWS account set up, the AWS Serverless Application Model (AWS SAM CLI) is installed.

 - A GitHub account and a repository with admin access are required.